 - Relevant experience

-- Special skills relevant to the job
+- Special skills relevant for the job

 - Relevant education

-- Positive feelings and thoughts when it comes to the working environment, vision and goals of your employer.
+- Positive feelings and thoughts when it comes to the working environment, vision and goals of your new employer.